|

 country, but an average for a full book set (nine books and two hard copy

-articles) with insurance, which weighs just over seventeen pounds, is in the
+articles) with insurance, which weighs just under seventeen pounds, is in the

-to be in the lower end of the range, and SE Asia and Australia are on the
+to be in the lower end of the range, SE Asia a bit above that, and Australia on

-Residents of Washington must add 8.3% sales tax to all orders.
+A: Residents of Washington must add 7.7% sales tax to all

 ROMs, etc. Do you carry these also?